neotericpiguy/QDmrconfig/README.md

 ```

 ZoneOffset was described already as a column modifier, but what is
 `ChannelsRange-Analog-Zone-Digital-Zone` ?
-We are going to have to break it down.
+We are going to have to break it
+down.
+But the important thing is that the values in the Channels column were
+AUTOPOPULATED.
+The user need not look between Analog ConfBlock and Digital
+ConfBlock to know what to throw in those cells.
+Thanks to
+`ChannelsRange-Analog-Zone-Digital-Zone`.

 `ChannelsRange` means the Channels Column will be auto populated with a range of values

 `Analog-Zone` means that you should look in the Analog ConfBlock's Zone column

 `Digital-Zone` means that you should look in the Digital ConfBlock's Zone column

 ### Installation